zopefoundation/fanstatic/doc/configuration.rst

 resources are served in the script root.

-Note that this can also be set as an attribute on an :py:class:`NeededInclusions` instance during run-time, as this URL is generally not known when :py:class:`NeededInclusions` is instantiated.
+Note that this can also be set as an attribute on an :py:class:`NeededResources` instance during run-time, as this URL is generally not known when :py:class:`NeededResources` is instantiated.

 .. [#well] Well, for 10 years into the future at least.